ashenBlade/postgres-dev-helper/README.md

   but these files may be not created (./configure or make not run).
 I assume by time of debugging start files will be created, so extension catch them and process.
 - Sometimes formatting can misbehave.
 This is due to `pg_bsd_indent` internal logic.
-If formatting is not applied try run command again.
-If file after formatting is a mess this can be due to errors in logic.
+If formatting is not applied check logs of an extension - it may contain error messages.
 - Some operations require data to be allocated (usually, for function invocation).
   For this, `palloc` and `pfree` are used.
 So if you are debugging memory subsystem you may want to disable extension, because it may affect debugging process.